annwhoorma/cvdl-three-awesome-models/README.md

 [YOLOv5-tiny](https://colab.research.google.com/drive/1t-sz0c1Jal0283zRVZLB_wBa-pdkfeRM?usp=sharing) |
 [MaskRCNN](https://colab.research.google.com/drive/10N_UdY9q9dUKKxfRsnpGJpAbRoeMrIoK?usp=sharing)

+_parse_dataset.py_ is a script responsible for convertation of supervisely format to the format accepted by MaskRCNN.

 ## Project Idea

 This project is aimed to detect recycling codes: PP (5), PAP (20-22), ALU (41).
 To achive that, I use three models: YOLOv4, YOLOv5, and MaskRCNN.
 You can find all Jupyter notebooks and resulting folders at this [Google Drive folder](https://drive.google.com/drive/folders/1gHMC1etvBosvCI_ABcaIyHHHY1AYIrHd?usp=sharing).